Sample Itinerary

 Fly to Windhoek

-This morning, after breakfast, you will have some time to relax and explore the local area before your local guide will drop you off at the local airstrip for your scheduled light aircraft flight to Eros Airport in Windhoek.
-You fly in a south eastern direction stopping off to refuel before continuing on to Windhoek.
-Upon arrival at Eros airport you will be met by a representative who will be transferring you to The Olive Exclusive for your final night’s stay in Windhoek.
-The rest of the afternoon is spent at leisure.
-Dinner tonight can be had at the in house restaurant.
+This morning, after breakfast, you will have some time to relax and explore the local area before your guide transfers you to the local airstrip for your scheduled light aircraft flight to Eros Airport in Windhoek.
+You will fly in a south-eastern direction, stopping en route to refuel before continuing on to the capital.
+On arrival at Eros Airport, you will be met by a representative and transferred to The Weinberg for your final night in Windhoek.
+The remainder of the afternoon is at leisure.

 Day 12